practice problem 1

 gearth-at-moon rearth-on-surface gearth-on-surface = 0.002723373… m/s2 × 60.2683541… gearth-on-surface = 9.89 m/s2

-- This value is within 1% of the generally accepted value for the mean acceleration due to gravity on the surface of the Earth.
+This value is within 1% of the generally accepted value for the standard acceleration due to gravity on the surface of the Earth.
 If I were me (which I am) then I would say that these calculations are sufficient to verify the inverse square rule for gravitation.
 If I were Isaac Newton (which I am most definitely not) then I would have used significantly less accurate measurements and would have calculated a value with a higher deviation.
-Once again, I wouldn't be upset, but I'm not Newton.
+Once again, I wouldn't be upset, but then I'm not Newton.
 The story I heard is that Newton (who did a calculation similar to, but not identical to this one) thought the deviation between his calculated value and the experimental value was large enough to be significant.
 Realizing that a part of the deviation was due to inaccurate measurements (in particular, the sidereal period of the moon) he decided to play it safe and wait until some better measurements came along.
 Little did he know that no matter how accurate the numbers were, there would always be a discrepancy using this method.
 It has nothing to do with the inverse square law, but rather it's in the simplification of the model.
 Here are the systematic errors I have identified in Newton's analysis…

 - The earth is not a sphere and the moon does not orbit in a plane perpendicular to the axis of the Earth's rotation.
 Thus, the Earth cannot easily be simplified by a point body.